-When a student confirms with the Seminary Academic Services Office that a particular course is required for program completion but is unavailable in a timely manner, the student may be eligible to take a Course Out of Sequence (COS).
+Courses out of Sequence (COS) are regular courses in the NPTS curriculum taken on an independent basis.
+When a student confirms with the Seminary Academic Services Office that a particular course is required for program completion but is unavailable in a timely manner, the student may be eligible to take a COS.
 Academic Services personnel work with the student, the Field, and course instructor to determine how the COS is to proceed.

-- A COS is only approved if a course required for degree completion is unavailable and if the Seminary budget allows. - Students must submit an instructor-approved syllabus with registration request. - Students must demonstrate to the professor's satisfaction that requirements have been fulfilled prior to grade submission.
+- A COS is only approved if a course required for degree completion is unavailable and if the Seminary budget allows. - Students must submit an instructor-approved syllabus after the registration request has been approved. - Students must demonstrate to the professor's satisfaction that requirements have been fulfilled prior to grade submission.